johnnysedh3lllo/vintage-calculator-app/README.md

 - Character Display up to 12 (anything beyond that is a bug, not a feature lol).
 - Basic arithmetic operations
+- Vintage Design
-- Vintage UI and responsive design
+- responsive design
 - Screen clearing
 - Character deletion
 - Micro button-click interactions